Integration of Risk Management into Outsourcing Governance

 Expert Tip

 The integration of risk management should not be understood as an isolated activity, but as an integral part of the entire outsourcing governance.
-A holistic approach enables proactive risk management while simultaneously fulfilling regulatory requirements.
+A comprehensive approach enables proactive risk management while simultaneously fulfilling regulatory requirements.

 ADVISORI in Numbers